ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 There is `src2md.rb` file in the top directory of this repository.
 It just invokes the method `src2md`.
-In the same way, the method is called in the action in `Rakefile`.
+In the same way, the method is called in the action in the `Rakefile`.

 ## Directory structure

-There are six directories under `gtk4_tutorial` directory.
+There are seven directories under `gtk4_tutorial` directory.
-They are `gfm`, `src`, `image`, `html`, `latex` and `lib`.
+They are `gfm`, `docs`, `latex`, `src`, `image`, `test` and `lib`.
-Three directories `gfm`, `html` and `latex` are the destination directories for GFM, html and latex files respectively.
+Three directories `gfm`, `docs` and `latex` are the destination directories for GFM, html and latex files respectively.
 It is possible that these three directories don't exist before the conversion.

 - src: This directory contains .src.md files and C-related source files.
 - image: This directory contains image files like png or jpg.
 - gfm: `rake` converts src.md files to GFM files and store them in this directory.
-- html: This directory is empty at first. `rake html` will convert src.md files to html files and store them in this directory.
+- docs: `rake html` will convert src.md files to html files and store them in this directory.
-- latex: This directory is empty at first. `rake latex` will convert src.md files to latex files and store them in this directory.
+- latex: `rake pdf` will convert src.md files to latex files and store them in this directory.
-`rake pdf` creates pdf file in `latex` directory.
+Finally it creates a pdf file in `latex` directory.
 - lib: This directory includes ruby library files.
+- test: This directory contains test files.
+The tests are carried out by typing `rake test` on the terminal.

 ## Src directory and the top directory